tjzxh/academic-cv/content/_index.md

       username: admin
       title: About Me
       text: |-
-         I am a researcher passionate about understanding the complex interactions between humans, vehicles, and intelligent systems in traffic environments.
-My work lies at the intersection of transportation science, data-driven modeling, and autonomous driving, where I seek to uncover the fundamental principles that govern both microscopic driver behavior and macroscopic traffic dynamics.
+         I am passionate about exploring how emerging technologies such as autonomous vehicles are reshaping the complexity of modern mobility systems, and how individual driving behaviors scale up to influence traffic dynamics.
       # # Show a call-to-action button under your biography? (optional)
       # button:
       #   text: Download CV